djwang826/djwang826.github.io/_posts/primary/2021-03-09-Godot-Devlog.md

 I then created a quick grass tile set, and if you don't look too closely, the grass looks pretty ok!

 ![GodotAdventures007](/images/GodotAdventures007.png)

+*March 22nd, 2021*

+**Devlog #5: Water tile set, sprite updates**

+I created a water tile set, and now the plan is to recreate the character sprites at 24x24 px and compare to the 32x32 px sprites before starting animation.
+I'm also watching more Godot tutorials in order to help more with the coding.